-Her Labrador Retriever, Ernie, is her current canine partner for detection work and oversees the training for all of the organization's fieldwork canines.
-She is currently raising and training K9 Betty, the newest edition to the MCDI canine crew.
+Her two Labrador Retrievers, Ernie & Betty White, are her current canine partner for detection work and she oversees the training for all of the organization's fieldwork canines.

 Growing up an avid camper, Tracie has always had a deep love for the natural environment and creation as a whole.
 That, coupled with her involvement in the growth of nonprofit brands such as Exploit No More, Camp Hometown Heroes, Gold in September, the JJ Watt Foundation, United Way and more, make her a great asset for MCDI and its continued growth.

 Tracie brings 17+ years of B2B and B2C branding, marketing and public relations experience to the organization with a passion to kindle fires in the hearts of diverse audiences; inspiring them to take action and be the change they desire to see in the world.

 In addition to working with MCDI, Tracie is the Owner & Ringmaster at Front & Center Creative, a full-service communications agency helping clients spotlight their brand.

 Like our other team members, Tracie also adores dogs and she comes from a long line of canine lovers!
 She and her family recently welcomed Lola the Labrador Retriever to their home after saying goodbye to their 10-year old Golden Retriever, Bela, who died of cancer in 2018.
 Of this Tracie shared, “The part of our hearts that she inhabited will forever remain hers… She made us better people.”